purple-produce-assortment.

 • 1/4 teaspoon garlic powder

-1. Preparation and Cleaning: Wash your produce thoroughly with a vegetable brush.
-Since we are eating the skins, organic produce is preferable to minimize pesticide exposure.
-Pat the skins completely dry—moisture is the enemy of crispiness.
+1. Preparation and Cleaning: Wash produce thoroughly with a vegetable brush.
+Organic produce is recommended to minimize pesticide residues.
+Pat the skins completely dry.

-2. The Harvest: Use a Y-peeler to create wide, uniform strips.
-If using eggplant, try to include a tiny sliver of the white flesh attached to the purple skin for a better texture.
+2. Harvesting: Use a Y-peeler to create wide, uniform strips.
+With eggplants, include a small sliver of white flesh for better texture.

 purple-infused-vinegar-jar.